douglas-ck-weir/tubed/README.md

 ## How to play

 1. You are given a **start station** and a **destination**
-2. Build your route by selecting stations and lines one stop at a time
+2. Build your route by selecting stations and lines one stop at a time using the **station search** — type to find stations instantly, then pick a line
 3. You must change lines at least once — no single-line routes
 4. Your final stop must be the destination station
 5. Submit your route and see how it compares to the optimal